packagist/private-packagist-docs/docs/synchronizations-faq.md

 ## Accessing packages from Synchronizations across multiple integrations

-**Note: Organization members can only access packages from synchronizations from integrations connected to their account.**
+Organization members can only access packages from synchronizations with integrations connected to their account.

 To make sure members can access the packages from all synchronizations from multiple integrations: